Ex-US House Speaker Dennis Hastert recovering from stroke

 Hastert also has been treated for sepsis, a potentially life-threatening complication of infection, and had two back surgeries while in the hospital, attorney Tom Green’s statement said.

-“We are very hopeful that Mr. Hastert will be released from the hospital in the early part of the new year,” Green said Thursday.
+“We are very hopeful that Mr. Hastert will be released from the hospital in the early part of the new year,” Green said.
 “The family very much desires that during Mr. Hastert’s continued hospitalization his privacy will be respected.”

 Hastert was accused in May of evading banking regulations as part of a plan to pay hush money to conceal “prior misconduct.”
 The Associated Press and other media outlets, citing anonymous sources, have reported that Hastert wanted to hide claims that he sexually molested someone decades earlier.